ammflo-ops/NAVA-Customer-Analytics-Excel/README.md

 Unlike the Tableau dashboards included in the core Business Intelligence solution, this project demonstrates how advanced customer analytics can be performed entirely in Microsoft Excel.

-The repository combines executive dashboards with fully documented analytical workpapers, illustrating the complete process from KPI calculation to customer segmentation and cohort retention analysis using a structured, audit-inspired methodology.
+The repository combines executive dashboards with fully documented analytical workpapers, illustrating the complete process from customer KPI calculation to RFM segmentation and cohort retention analysis using a structured, audit-inspired methodology.